How I work

 A five-phase methodology, tuned for AI-assisted L&D.

-AI tooling has made it easier than ever to produce something that looks like training.
-The constraint has moved.
-The hard part isn't generating content anymore — it's deciding what to build, how to measure whether it worked, and whether training is even the right intervention.
-This framework is where those decisions get made on purpose, not by accident.
+AI makes it easy to produce something that looks like training.
+The hard part is deciding what to build, how to measure it, and whether training is even the right fix.
+This framework is where those decisions get made on purpose.

 01